American Express is best known for its credit cards, but it also offers online banking options, including a high-yield savings account.

-As with most online bank accounts, choosing an Amex savings account over one at a brick-and-mortar bank means you lose access to in-person banking.
-Because American Express does not offer a checking account, you’ll need to also bank at another institution where you can transfer money into and out of your AmEx high-yield savings account.
+Choosing an AmEx savings account over one at a brick-and-mortar bank means you lose access to in-person banking.
+American Express doesn’t offer a checking account, so you might need to also have an account at another bank to transfer money into and out of your AmEx high-yield savings account.
 AmEx caps the number of withdrawals and transfers out of the savings account at nine a month, higher than the six-withdrawal limit that other banks impose.

-American Express earned a 4.0 out of 5 stars in Bankrate’s overall review of the bank, and its savings account scored 5 out of 5 stars.
+American Express earned a 3.9 out of 5 stars in Bankrate’s overall review of the bank, and its savings account scored 5 out of 5 stars.

 |Account name||APY||Minimum deposit|

-Note: The APY (Annual Percentage Yield) shown is as of Nov.
-16, 2020.
-The APY may vary by region.
+Note: The annual percentage yield (APY) shown is as of July 15, 2022, and may vary by region.

-How Amex savings accounts compare to top-yielding banks
+How AmEx savings accounts compare with top-yielding banks

-You’ll earn a modest rate with an American Express high-yield savings account, although a few banks offer even higher yields.
+You’ll earn a competitive rate with an American Express high-yield savings account, though a few other banks offer comparable yields.

-Before choosing a new bank to keep your savings, you should compare options and find the best rate with Bankrate’s list of the top online savings accounts.
+Before choosing a bank to grow your savings, compare options and find the best rate with Bankrate’s list of the top online savings accounts.

-Amex also offers certificates of deposit to help keep and diversify your savings.
-The bank doesn’t require any set minimums to open a CD and terms range from six months up to five years — allowing you to choose a date that best matches when you will need the money again.
+American Express also offers CDs to help you expand your savings.
+There are no minimum deposits to open a CD and terms range from six months to five years, allowing you to choose a term that best matches when you will need the money again.
 The bank’s highest CD rates are for longer terms.